You are browsing the archive for Mary Anne Limoncelli.

 International Women’s Issues: Maternal Mortality in Brazil

 Finding a topic for these columns is always a bit of a mixed bag.
-Sometimes there’s an obvious issue to write about, sometimes a friend forwards me a news article or similar, with “you should write about this!” in the headline.
+Sometimes there’s an obvious issue to write about, sometimes a friend forwards me a news article or similar, with “you should write about this!” in the headline.
 (Note: dear friends, thank you, and please do not stop.)
-And sometimes I begin by googling “women’s rights in [wherever]” and seeing what floats to the surface, knowing approximately which sub-region I’d like to cover.
-This week was the latter, but as soon as I read an RH Reality Check piece that pointed out that the maternal mortality rate in Brazil was five to ten times higher than countries with a similar economic status, I knew I had my topic for the week.
-Read the rest of this entry →
+And sometimes I begin […]

 International Women’s Issues: Sex Trafficking in Russia